 What Health Precautions Do I Need To Take Before Travelling To Kraów?

 Kraków is extremely safe healthwise.
 Most accommodation will have high standards of hygiene and most things, including tap water, are safe to consume.
 Nor will you need any kind of travel vaccinations.
 Packing a first aid kit is not really necessary when they will be on hand in hotels, public attractions, and from a pharmacy or supermarket.
 It’s wise to have a checkup with a local healthcare provider before you leave home, particularly if you have a condition that might be aggravated by travel.
 Bring any necessary medication in its original packaging, clearly labelled with your name and phone number, your doctor’s contact details, the generic and brand name of the drug, and exact dosage.
 Carry a little more than you need and make sure you carry it with you on the flight, in case your luggage gets lost.
 Keep copies of all prescriptions with you and leave a backup with someone at home.
 It’s also a good idea to ask your doctor or nurse if any of your medication is a controlled substance that needs special paperwork.
-Finally, make sure your travel insurance has full coverage for medical procedures, otherwise things will get expensive very quickly.

 What If I Lose Something Valuable In Kraków?